 Even if only for one night, it's always worth staying in one of Rajasthan’s palaces.

-There are tigers shining bright, but also myriad other wildlife to see in Rajasthan.
+There are tigers shining bright, of course, but they're far from the only wildlife to be found in Rajasthan.

 Responsible tourism in Rajasthan makes for a pretty long list as you can see below.